grannycart/by-sound-alone_source/notes-and-edits/second-round_edits.md

 	8. Down The Hole
 	* (Consider making much shorter chapters -- maybe breaks by scene?)
 	* (Or, make the current chapters "sections" and then subdivide with unlabeled dividers)
+* [ ] preface:
+	* move to the end, make it an afterword
+	* remove preface to the preface
+	* add a graf at the end about how the reader should pass on the book (especially if they made it to that paragraph).
+See notes about this in promotion.

 ## Feedback from test readers